As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 If you're an advertiser who'd like to use Augmented Reality Ads for Facebook, please visit the Ads Help Center for more information.
-Keep in mind that we are gradually introducing this feature, and it may not be available to you right now.

 Once you've submitted the effect, it'll be reviewed to make sure it meets Spark AR review policies.